Handwriting recognition: Hardware

 and the Inforite point-of-sale terminal.

 With the advent of the large consumer market for personal computers, several commercial products were introduced to replace the keyboard and mouse on a personal computer with a single pointing/handwriting system, such as those from Pencept, CIC and others.

-The first commercially available tablet-type portable computer was the GRiDPad from GRiD Systems, released in September 1989.
+The first commercially available tablet-type portable computer was the Write-Top from Linus Technologies, released in July 1988.
 Its operating system was based on MS-DOS.

 In the early 1990s, hardware makers including NCR, IBM and EO released tablet computers running the PenPoint operating system developed by GO Corp.
 PenPoint used handwriting recognition and gestures throughout and provided the facilities to third-party software.
 IBM's tablet computer was the first to use the ThinkPad name and used IBM's handwriting recognition.
 This recognition system was later ported to Microsoft Windows for Pen Computing, and IBM's Pen for OS/2.
 None of these were commercially successful.

 Advancements in electronics allowed the computing power necessary for handwriting recognition to fit into a smaller form factor than tablet computers, and handwriting recognition is often used as an input method for hand-held PDAs.
 The first PDA to provide written input was the Apple Newton, which exposed the public to the advantage of a streamlined user interface.
 However, the device was not a commercial success, owing to the unreliability of the software, which tried to learn a user's writing patterns.
 By the time of the release of the Newton OS 2.0, wherein the handwriting recognition was greatly improved, including unique features still not found in current recognition systems such as modeless error correction, the largely negative first impression had been made.
 After discontinuation of Apple Newton, the feature was incorporated in Mac OS X 10.2 and later as Inkwell.